 Everyone can ask questions about their individual part in the new project, and with everyone in the same meeting, teams and departments can see how each individual fits within the larger goal.

-Screen sharing would be super useful here, as this way you can share your project notes or presentation with everyone else while talking through it:
+Screen sharing can be super useful here.
+You can share your project, give status updates, notes, or presentations with everyone else while talking through it:

 How to make kickoff meetings more productive

 Give everyone the information they need upfront.
-A kickoff meeting shouldn’t be about just sharing info.
+A kickoff meeting shouldn’t only be about sharing information.
 It’s about expanding on that information to create plans for meeting expectations, providing deliverables, and distributing tasks.

-To avoid wasting time, give your attendees all the information they’ll need before the meeting gets started.
-This means blasting out slide decks, timelines, images, mockups, and more with enough time for your team to review and come to the meeting prepared.
+To avoid wasting time, give each meeting participant all the information they’ll need before the meeting gets started.
+This means blasting out agenda items, slide decks, timelines, images, mockups, and more.
+Make sure you give everyone enough time to review and come to the meeting prepared.

-By getting that information gathering session out of the way, everyone can show up with questions or ready to discuss next steps.
-You can jump right into the important things without needing to wait for everyone to get brought up to speed.
+By getting the information gathering session out of the way, everyone can show up with questions or ready to discuss the next team meeting agenda.
+You can jump right into the next weekly meeting without needing to wait for everyone to get brought up to speed.